About the Comprehensive Exam

 Comprehensive Exam Preparation and Mentoring

-In addition to the coursework associated with the Comprehensive Exam, students may prepare by seeking past exams (as they become available — the earliest that they could be given is Fall 2019).
+In addition to the coursework associated with the Comprehensive Exam, students may prepare by seeking past exams and studying course material.
+Students taking the exam will be added to a Canvas Course with the old exams and other practice material.

-Furthermore, students who need to retake the exam may request a peer mentor to work one-on-one or in small groups to provide additional mentoring for exam material.
-The peer mentor is typically a more senior graduate student who is designated by the department.
+Furthermore, students who need to retake the exam may request funding for a tutor.
+The tutor may be a more senior graduate student who has already taken the exam.